Frequently asked questions

 UC has approved thousands of CTE courses to satisfy the “a-g” subject requirements.
 In fact, CTE courses have been approved in all seven “a-g” subject areas.
-CTE courses are evaluated using the same criteria used for all other courses and UC approval is based on the “a-g” course evaluation guidelines, the course's designated subject area course criteria and the CTE course criteria established by UC faculty.
+CTE courses are evaluated with the same criteria used for all other courses and UC approval is based on the course meeting the “a-g” course evaluation guidelines, the course's designated subject area course criteria and the CTE course criteria established by UC faculty.

 How can I access sample UC-approved CTE courses?

 Sample course content descriptions are now available on the "a-g" Course List website.
-UC analysts designate high quality, highly rigorous course submissions as sample courses.
+UC analysts designate high quality course submissions as sample courses.
 These courses appear on the respective schools’ course list as a hyperlinked course title.
 Clicking on the link reveals the approved course content description.
-The search feature will locate designated sample course descriptions in a number of CTE industry sectors and all of the “a-g” subject areas.
+The search feature on the website will locate designated sample course descriptions in a number of CTE industry sectors and all of the “a-g” subject areas.